Spielwelt families (past and present) are invited to join us for the

 * or until 8:30pm, for those who wish to stay later for the After Party!
 All welcome!

-Bring a plate to share (cakes, cookies, savoury finger foods, crudite & dips, etc).
-There will also be German sausages (at $2.50 each), plus delicious soups, Saint Martin’s Broetchen, traditional Gluehwein and Kindergluehwein available (gold coin donation each).
+There will be German sausages for sale (with sauerkraut!), as well as delicious soups, Saint Martin’s Broetchen, traditional Gluehwein and Kindergluehwein available for a gold coin donation each.

 Some years, there is a short traditional play about Saint Martin and his involvement in the origins of the Lantern Walk in Europe.